-Project Help is an Early Intervention Resource Agency (EIRA) affiliated with both MTSU and Rutherford county.
-Project Help offers services to children with delays or disabilities and provides a stimulating progressive preschool for children who are developing typically or above.
-Each semester Project Help trains nearly 300 college students while also providing learning opportunities for families and parents.
+The Ann Campbell Early Learning Center is affiliated with both MTSU and Rutherford county.
+The Ann Campbell Early Learning Center offers services to children with delays or disabilities and provides a stimulating progressive preschool for children who are developing typically or above.
+Each semester The Ann Campbell Early Learning Center trains nearly 300 college students while also providing learning opportunities for families and parents.

 The Early Intervention program is a structure based and goal oriented.
 Each child has an Individualized Family Service Plan (IFSP) detailing their developmental goals.
 Teachers plan activities and lesson plans that address these goals and build on existing skills.
 Teachers adapts classroom activities allowing all children to participate.

-Project Help also serves as a preschool for children, ages 15 - 36 months, who are typically developing.
+The Ann Campbell Early Learning Center also serves as a preschool for children who are typically developing.
 Children in our Early Learning program serve as role models and peer teachers in the classroom, while taking part in a program that promotes diversity, creativity, and cultural experiences.
 A variety of schedules and fee options are available to meet families' needs.

-Project Help Prep, our program for children older than three, provides both children with special needs and those who are developing typically the skills necessary to excel in kindergarten and beyond.
+Our Prep program provides both children with special needs and those who are developing typically the skills necessary to excel in kindergarten and beyond.
 Our Prep teachers use the Developmental Assessment for Young Children (DAYC) to identify individual learning styles and develop a curriculum modified to those learning styles.
-Project Help Prep focuses on skill oriented activities to enhance learning.
+The Ann Campbell Early Learning Center Prep focuses on skill oriented activities to enhance learning.
 Theme based units and learning centers incorporate art, book exploration, puzzles, dramatic play, and house keeping to build on developmental domains such as: motor skills, self-help, and cognitive.

-All Project Help programs are inclusive natural learning environments where children who are developing typically and those with delays or disabilities play together and learn from each other.
+All The Ann Campbell Early Learning Center programs are inclusive natural learning environments where children who are developing typically and those with delays or disabilities play together and learn from each other.

-As a part of MTSU's College of Education, Project Help's mission is not only to teach children, but to train the next generation of teachers.
-Every semester Project Help provides nearly 300 college students with in classroom hands-on experience.
+As a part of MTSU's College of Education, The Ann Campbell Early Learning Center's mission is not only to teach children, but to train the next generation of teachers.
+Every semester The Ann Campbell Early Learning Center provides nearly 300 college students with in classroom hands-on experience.
 College students are not only able to observe the activities and techniques used in the classroom, but are able to participate in and help with them.